 The next step is to get students excited about traveling with you—be it online, at your institution, or in your community.
 Host information meetings for students to let them know about this unique opportunity and then set an enrollment deadline for your program.

 Maintain contact with your group

 You are your students’ main connection to EF.
 Log in to your account to easily manage and maintain email communication with your group about enrollment and departure details.
 Hold regularly-scheduled meetings throughout the program-planning process where you can share information including final itineraries, payment deadlines, packing suggestions and more.
 Keep your students excited about your program by having potluck lunches featuring food from the countries you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.

 Prepare your group

-We ask that you prepare your travelers for their experience abroad using resources like our Help Center and other tools that your Program Coordinator will discuss with you over the phone.
+We ask that you prepare your travelers for their experience abroad using resources like our Help Center and other tools that your Program Consultant will discuss with you over the phone.
 Make sure travelers understand that group travel requires flexibility and cooperation.
 Explain that accommodations and meals abroad might differ from what they are accustomed to at home.
-For more tips on setting expectations for your travelers, please contact your Program Coordinator.
+For more tips on setting expectations for your travelers, please contact your Program Consultant.

 Participate in new Group Leader training

 When you take your students abroad, you should feel confident, prepared and ready for anything.
 So we’ll train you—for free—with a Group Leader training in Paris or Barcelona or via webinars you can take part in from home.
-Space is limited; talk to a Program Coordinator for details.
+Space is limited; talk to a Program Consultant for details.